tristanbatchler/COMP3702/Final exam notes.md

 **Q: **MDPs model a problem where the non-determinism is what's known as **1st order Markovian**.
 What does that mean?
 And how would you represent that in probability notation?

-**A: **The future state is only dependant on the current state and the action and does not take into account all the previous/past states.
+**A: **The future state is only dependent on the current state and the action and does not take into account all the previous/past states.
 $$
 P(s_{t+1} \mid s_t, a_t) = P(s_{t+1} \mid s_t, a_t, s_{t-1}, a_{t-1}, \cdots s_1, a_1, s_0)
 $$

-**Q: **How do we define an MDP problem and how are the componented denoted?
+**Q: **How do we define an MDP problem and how are the components denoted?

 **A: **